About Rural Oklahoma Birth & Wellness Initiative

 We believe strong communities create strong outcomes.

 Our work is rooted in relationship, lived experience, and trust.
-We only serve counties where members of our team already live, work, and are deeply connected.
+We serve counties where members of our team already live, work, and remain deeply connected.
 We do not enter communities as outsiders.
-We show up in the places we come from, with people who are already part of the community fabric.
+We show up in the places we come from, alongside the people who are already part of the community fabric.

-The community informs our work.
-Our role is to listen first, strengthen what already exists, and help fill gaps identified by the community itself.
-Programs are not imposed.
-They are shaped through relationship, feedback, and shared responsibility.
+Community voices guide our work.
+Our role is to listen first, strengthen what already exists, and help address gaps identified by families, providers, and local partners themselves.

 Strengthening What Exists